Teófilo Cubillas: Early career

 Nicknamed "Nene" (the kid) for his boyish looks, Cubillas began his career with Alianza Lima at the age of 16 in 1966.
 While at Alianza, he was top scorer in the Peruvian Primera División in 1966 and 1970.

 Cubillas won the youth tournaments of 1965 and 1966.
 He made his debut at the age of 17 in the Peruvian Primera División with Alianza Lima.
 In his first season, he was the tournament's top scorer with 19 goals.
 In the summer of 1967, Cubillas, aged 18, made his international debut in a friendly match and scored a double in a 6-1 win over Independiente of Argentina.

 Directors of Deportivo Municipal and Alianza Lima formed a team in 1971 to play a series of friendly matches with the aim of bringing together Teófilo Cubillas with Hugo Sotil, another great star of the time, known as the Golden Pair, which left historic scorelines such as the victory over Benfica and the 4-1 thrashing of Bayern Munich.

-In 1972, Cubillas had his one of his most successful season in several years.
+In 1972, Cubillas had one of his most successful season in several years.
 He was the 1972 Copa Libertadores top scorer and elected South American Footballer of the Year.